shinobi5/skeletor/README.md

 ## CSS

-Minimal global CSS is provided with tools to watch for changes and concatenate the individual files into a single minified `styles.css`.
+Minimal global CSS is provided with CLI tools to watch for changes and concatenate the individual files into a single minified `styles.css`.

 The concatenating happens in order from broad to specific styles based on the folder they're in (in the following order): `settings, global, elements, objects, components, utilities`.